ewdlop/AP-Bioloy-12/README.md

 ## Solar Panel

-it is based on the photoelectric effect and tells your parentsto  stop hating Einstein.
+it is based on the photoelectric effect and tells your parents to  stop hating on Einstein's legacy.

+## kwh(apply to your electircal utlitiy consumptions)

+kilo-watts-hour = power over time = energy * time = total amount of energy consumed over one hour

+## kilo-byte && mega-byte

+KB =1024 * 8 bit

+MB = 1024 * 1024 * 8 bit